SIgN-CI/ST-Net/README.md

 1. TIF image (OME-TIFF doesn't work as far as I can tell)
 2. `tissue_positions_list.csv` in Visium data format (CTRL-F 'tissue_positions.csv' in https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/spatial to view data format.)

 **Outputs:** Individual TIF images corresponding to each in-tissue spot inside new directory corresponding to patient name.
-Patient name may have to be added to patient map dictionary.
+Patient name may have to be manually added to patient map dictionary in the script.